roboime/roboime-next/README.md

 Developing
 ----------

+Clone the project:

     git clone https://github.com/roboime/roboime-next.git

+Go to the `roboime-next-cli` subproject:

     cd roboime-next/cli

+To run the `demo-ai` bot:

-    cargo run
+    cargo run ./demo-ai

 This will resolve, download and compile dependencies, and compile the project in debug mode and run it.
 That's it.
 Really!

-> NOTE: in the near future the cli will be installable via cargo, so only `cargo install roboime-next-cli` will be required at all.
+> NOTE: in the near future the cli will be installable via cargo, so only `cargo install roboime-next-cli` instead of all of the above.

+If you wish to run your own bot you only have to generate an executable that conforms to the protocol described in the Game I/O section, and call `roboime-next-cli` with it:

+    cargo run ./my-awesome-bot

+> NOTE: the `my-awesome-bot` file has to be executable, just make sure it runs without `cargo run` first.

+For more settings like sending to a remote __grSim__ or playing as a different color:

+    cargo run -- --help

+> NOTE: an executable is generated on roboime-next/cli/target/debug/roboime-next-cli[.exe] which can be used directly as well.

 ### Editor/IDE